Michael O. Emerson, Ph.D.

 - Race and Ethnic Relations

-Michael Emerson (Ph.D., Sociology, 1991, University of North Carolina, Chapel Hill) teaches courses in race and ethnic relations, religion, urban sociology, poverty and justice, and research methods.
+Michael O. Emerson (Ph.D., Sociology, 1991, University of North Carolina, Chapel Hill) teaches courses in urban sociology, race and ethnic relations, religion, and statistics.
 His main research interests lie in these areas as well.
-Emerson has focused most closely on the role of race in shaping social action in the United States, recently by focusing on health, residential segregation, and on the institution of religion.
+Emerson has focused most closely on the role of race in shaping social action in the United States and beyond, recently by focusing on health, residential segregation, and on the institution of religion.

 Emerson currently is directing the Panel Study of American Religion and Ethnicity (PS-ARE).
-Funded by the Lilly Endowment, this study is following the same 2600 people over the course of their lives.
-The first round of interviews was completed in 2006, and the second wave is will be available in 2012.
+Funded by the Lilly Endowment, this study is following the same 1300 people over the course of their lives.
+The first round of interviews was completed in 2006, and the second wave was completed in 2012.
 With oversamples of African Americans, Asian Americans, and Latinos and over two hundred questions on religion, this study provides one of the nation's richest data sets for understanding religious life within racial and ethnic communities.

 Recent Publications (since 2010)

 Shelton, Jason, and Michael O. Emerson.
-In Press (expected publication: 2012).
-Black and White in Christian America: Confronting the Legacy of Discrimination in the Shaping of African American Religious Faith.
+2012.
+Blacks and Whites in Christian America: How Racial Discrimination Shapes Religious Convictions.
 New York: NYU Press.

 Emerson, Michael O., and George Yancey.
 2010.
 Transcending Racial Barriers: A Mutual Obligations Approach.
 New York: Oxford University Press.